 Aside from Skynet and that other don't-remember-what-it-was Wargames, few technological developments are as terrifying as the prospect of paella cooked by a cold robotic arm.
-At least for the Spaniards, I say.
+At least for the Spanish community, I say.

 The paellero takes no prisoners

 The robot that knows how to cook paella, a joint project between the startup br5 (Be a Robot 5) and paella stove manufacturer Mimcook, has so far aroused the interest of hotel and restaurant chains, as well as a Japanese company.

 Purists blanch (clearly) the idea that a robot only comes close to the legendary Spanish dish, but the CEO of Br5, who goes by the name of Enrique Lillo (yes, Lillo.
 I know, say no more) insists.
 It's just the beginning, he says.
 I wouldn't blame him, on balance.

 “It's a multifunction robot: right now it cooks rice because it's connected to a Mimcook, but you could connect it to a deep fryer to make it fry potatoes, or to a grill to make it burgers and so on.
 In the end he is an assistant, ”says Lillo.

 It's like orange squeezing machines where you put the oranges on top and the juice comes out.
 It's like a coffee vending machine.
 Those are robots too.
 Nobody says to the juicer hey!
 He's stealing people's jobs ”.
 No. It's just valuing human capacity.Enrique Lillo, CEO of Br5

 All the machine needs is a good recipe and the right ingredients.
 For the paella, he will make sure that the rice doesn't burn and that there is enough broth.
 And it will also do so when the cook has a well-deserved day off, or if whoever made the paella so well is hired by the competing restaurant.